dell/omnia/docs/source/SecurityConfigGuide/ProductSubsystemSecurity.rst

 **Use of SSH authorized_keys**

 A password-less channel is created between the management station and compute nodes using SSH authorized keys.
-This is explained in the `Security Controls Map <#security-controls-map>`_.
+This is explained in Security Controls Maps.

 Login security settings
 ------------------------